-Hatha Alignment - Inspired and influenced by the teachings and methodology of the late, great BKS Iynegar, Hatha Alignment focuses on the subtleties of each posture.
+Hatha Alignment *AL- Inspired and influenced by the teachings and methodology of the late, great BKS Iynegar, Hatha Alignment focuses on the subtleties of each posture.
 In a typical class, poses are held much longer than in other schools of yoga, in an effort to pay closer attention to the precise musculoskeletal alignment within each asana.
 Sometimes props are used such as blocks, belts, bolsters, chairs and blankets to accommodate injuries, tightness or structural imbalances, as well as teach the student how to move into a posture properly.
 This is a great class for beginners as well as more seasoned yogis who want to fine tune their practice.

 Hatha Flow - Hatha Flow links the postures practiced in a classical Hatha Yoga practice into a series of movements that “flow” as a connected sequence.
 Hatha Flow involves moving from one posture to another sometimes with a pro-longed period of staying in a posture which requires more focus and attention to detail.
 Expect possible frequent bursts of energetic sequencing to raise energy.
 Breathing techniques are taught to be used in a way that supports the poses and the movements between the poses.
 At the teacher’s discretion, sometimes there is more of a focus on correct alignment within each pose.
 Develop strength, stamina, better balance and concentration.
 Each class ends with a period of relaxation.
 All level class.

 Meditation Class *AL - 45-minute meditation class to calm, center, and de-stress the body and mind.
 Many bolstering options (blocks, blankets, chairs, bolsters, etc.) will be available for your optimum comfort.
 Follow the offered meditation or come with your own meditation style in mind.
 Each class will feature one or two types of meditation styles, some of which will be guided, along with several opportunities for light movement.
 Whether you have an advanced meditation practice or are a complete beginner, all are welcome!